F1 (film): Theatrical

 In June 2022, Apple acquired distribution rights in a package deal worth $130–140 million before above-the-line compensation.
 In June 2024, Warner Bros.
-Pictures acquired the theatrical, home entertainment and digital purchase distribution rights from Apple The film had an early IMAX screening on June 23, 2025.
+Pictures acquired the theatrical, home entertainment and digital purchase distribution rights from Apple.
+The film had an early IMAX screening on June 23, 2025.
 The film was released in the IMAX format internationally on June 25, 2025, and was released domestically on June 27, 2025.
 A private screening was held in Monaco during the Cannes Film Festival for the drivers of the F1 season.
 Due to popular demand, the film was re-released in IMAX on August 8, 2025.

 The film had its world premiere on June 16, 2025, at the Radio City Music Hall in New York City, with the cast and 2025 F1 drivers in attendance.
 The European premiere was held on June 23 at Empire Leicester Square in London.
 A Qatar Airways flight from Montreal to New York was chartered for the F1 drivers and team principals to attend the premiere following the Canadian Grand Prix.

 Home media

 F1 was released on digital on August 22, 2025, and was released on DVD, Blu-ray and Ultra HD Blu-ray on October 7, 2025.
-Apple, who retains the SVOD rights, will release the film on the Apple TV streaming service on December 12.
+Apple, who retains the SVOD rights, released the film on the Apple TV streaming service on December 12.